 “We are not only at the frontier of building new products, but we’re also at the frontier of scientific knowledge.
 We are both creating new knowledge, and we’re taking the existing knowledge we have, building new methods with it and scaling it.” — Gayathri Gopalakrishnan, Ph.D., Director of Environmental Science

-At Regrow, we use an environmental model called DeNitrification DeComposition, or DNDC.
+At Regrow, we use an environmental model called DeNitrification DeComposition, or DNDC to model agricultural systems.
 DNDC takes data about emissions and carbon sequestration (how much carbon is stored in the soil) for agricultural systems, and uses that data to predict how emissions may change as producers adjust their farming practices.

-Emissions factors are often calculated using generalized datasets, and quantify the carbon sequestered in soils with soil sampling.
+Emissions factors are often calculated using generalized datasets, and carbon sequestration is often measured with soil sampling.
 Both of these methods have challenges associated with them.

 - What are the processes governing these systems that we know about?
 Can we write equations that represent these processes?